ziadoz/raspberry-pi-3-setup/README.md

 find /media/NAS -not -path "*ExcludeDirectory*" -iname ".*" -type f -exec rm -rf {} \;
 ```

+_Note: The filesystem must be writeable for this to work._

 ## Setup Steam Controller
 The following instructions should allow you to use the Steam Controller wirelessly.